sflavelle/writing/scratchpad/sr-ba-crossover.md

 And she was stuck here, in this... whereever this forest was.

+At least the sky is nice and clear.

 She unshifted from her swim form, her trajectory now setting her up for a rough awkward landing on the hill below.

 She hit the ground hard, crumpling and bouncing hard on the grass until she came to a stop at the base of the hill.